unchaptered/lambda-cdk/README.md

-# Serverless-IaC-Prototype
+# Lambda CDK

 This is template repo to build Service with `AWS CDK` as IaC.<br>

->It doesn't contain anything about AWS Services, except AWS CDK.<br>
+> It doesn't contain anything about AWS Services, except AWS CDK.<br>
 > And AWS CDK is little dangerouse to use for AWS beginner.
 >
 > So, If you want to use AWS IaC, please search a lot for you.